9 Reasons A New Home Entry Door Is The Right Choice (and how to choose the right one)!

 According to research commissioned by Therma-Tru Doors, the curb appeal resulting from a new front door can add as much as $24,000 to a home’s perceived value.

-So, if you worried that you might move before you ever pay off your new entry door in energy savings, rest easy.
+So, if you are worried that you might move before you ever pay off your new entry door in energy savings, rest easy.
 The door you’ve installed should easily cover its own cost when you sell your house.

 Combining efficient parts with quality results in less long-term maintenance on your entry door.